Surya00011/Java-Design-Patterns/Readme.md

    ### Abstract Factory design Pattern
       -The Abstract Factory Pattern is one of the creational design patterns that provides an interface for creating families of related or dependent objects without specifying their concrete classes and implementation, in simpler terms the Abstract Factory Pattern is a way of organizing how you create groups of things that are related to each other.
    ### Builder design Pattern
-      -This Pattern is used to build custom complex objects
+      - This Pattern is used to build custom complex objects
+---

+## Structural Patterns
+   ### Decorator design pattern
+      - The Decorator Design Pattern is a structural design pattern that allows behavior to be added to individual objects dynamically, without affecting the behavior of other objects from the same class.
+It involves creating a set of decorator classes that are used to wrap concrete components.